Digitizing Old Notebooks

 content_rowid='id'

 These notebooks aren't valuable to anyone else.
 They're messy and half formed.
 But they're a clear record of who I was before I knew what I was doing.
 A kid trying to build things he didn't have the skills for yet, someone who thought putting a dungeon inside a giant crab made perfect sense.
-Digitising them gives that version of me a bit of dignity.
-The handwriting is still hard to look at, but now the pages live somewhere safe instead of falling apart in a box.
+Digitising them gives that version of me a bit of dignity, and even if the handwriting is still hard to look at, at least now the pages live somewhere safe instead of falling apart in a box.

 Six notebooks done, three left at the time of writing.
 The pipeline works well for something I threw together over a few evenings, and I'm curious to see what else shows up in the remaining pages.
 The total cost so far is only a few dollars in API calls and some late nights.
 Cheaper than a fancy coffee.
 The memories were worth it!